Ikkjo/instru-vision/README.md

     npm install
     npm run build

+### Conversion to TensorFlow.js

+Conversion to `TensorFlow.js` was done using `tensorflowjs_converter` that comes built in with the `tensorflowjs` Python library.
+A batch script for using `tensorflowjs_converter` was made for ease of use.

 ## How to start the app

 To use the web app, you must first run the Node.js server using the included script: `./scripts/run_webapp.sh`, and then connect to http://localhost:3000 with any browser.